kapresoft/kapresoft.github.io/_posts/2023-04-06-what-is-xrp.md

 So while Ripple Labs plays a major role in the development and promotion of XRP, the XRP ledger itself is controlled by the distributed network of users who participate in its operation.

-## Who Controls Testing And Releases Of XRP?
+## Who Controls Testing And Releases ff XRP?

 The development, testing, and release of new XRP code updates are primarily managed by Ripple Labs, the company that created XRP.
 Ripple Labs has a team of developers who work on the XRP codebase and are responsible for testing and deploying updates to the XRP network.